Frequently Asked Questions – II

 “The signs of improvement in the emotions and mind can be expected immediately after the medicine ONLY IF THE DOSE WAS SMALL ENOUGH (I.E. AS SMALL AS POSSIBLE) [Hahnemann's emphasis]; an unnecessarily larger dose, even of the most homeopathically appropriate remedy…acts too violently and initially disturbs the mind and emotions too strongly and too long….”

 What is Hahnemann talking about here?
 He is describing an aggravation.
 Does it matter what might have caused it?
-Would he have looked kindly on it if it were caused by a 3X rather than a 10M?
-Or by a mother tincture or a crude drug?
+Would it make a difference if it were caused by a 3X or a 10M or a tincture or a crude drug?
 He didn’t like medical violence, period!
-He didn’t like medicine that caused harm; this is what his whole career was all about, remember?
 We all know what causes these aggravations: 1.
-Too high a potency in a sensitive patient.
-2. Too low a potency.
-3. Unnecessary repetitions.
-4. Crude drugging of toxic substances.
+Too high a potency.
+2. Unnecessary repetitions.
+3. Crude drugging of toxic substances.

-He created his LM’s in an attempt to speed up the cure in as gentle a way as possible.
-One drop of substance in 50,000 drops of water, that’s the LM ratio.
-He says these potencies are powerful, but gentle.
-They work fast, the cure is sped up remarkably.
-But, you must start with the lowest dilutions, he says.
-“From old prejudices these persons abhor the smallest doses of the lowest dilutions….”, he says.
-In other words, there is a prejudice against starting low–e.g., LM/1.
-Everyone wants to hit the homerun, hit the ball out of the park the first time at bat!
-“We’ll show this disease who’s boss, let’s not waste any time!
-Let’s start the case with the highest potency!”
-Ouch!
-No, he says.
+He created his water potencies in an attempt to speed up the cure in as gentle a way as possible.
+“From old prejudices these persons abhor the smallest doses of the lowest dilutions….” he said.
+In other words, there is a prejudice against doing anything small or starting out slowly.
 The lowest dilutions, going up gradually, one step at a time, and you really will witness, according to him, “the rapid and gentle cure–the physician’s highest calling”.

-that experience has taught as the most suitable in definite intervals for the quickest accomplishment of the cure but with the precaution, that the degree of every dose deviate somewhat from the preceding
+that experience has shown to be the most suitable, in definite intervals, for the quickest accomplishment of the cure but with the precaution, that the degree of every dose deviate somewhat from the preceding and following

-Never repeat the exact same dose twice!
+You give a small dose at distinct intervals and never repeat the exact same dose twice!
+You must slightly deviate the dose each time.
 The way to deviate the dose is by shaking/ succussing/ stirring.
-You can’t change the dose of dry pellets.
+You cannot deviate the dose of dry pellets.

 By “vital principle” he means the vitality, the vital force, the immune response, etc.